-Sears first-quarter revenue falls 31 percent
+Sears 1Q revenue falls 31%

-Sears Holdings reported a 31.2 percent fall in quarterly revenue on Thursday, as the struggling department store operator continued to close underperforming Kmart and Sears outlets.
+May 31 (Reuters) - Sears Holdings Corp reported a 31.2 percent fall in quarterly revenue on Thursday, as the struggling department store operator continued to close underperforming Kmart and namesake outlets.

 Continue Reading Below

+Earlier in May, the company formed a special committee to explore the sale of its Kenmore appliances brand, home improvement products and parts direct business.
+The company said on Thursday it would not further comment on the process.

+Sears said comparable-store sales fell nearly 12 percent in the first quarter, pushing its shares down 3.4 percent to $3.10 in premarket trading.

-The retailer reported a net loss attributable to the company of $424 million, or $3.93 per share, in the first quarter ended May 5, compared to a profit of $245 million, or $2.29 per share, a year earlier.
+Net loss attributable to the company was $424 million, or $3.93 per share, in the first quarter ended May 5, compared to a profit of $245 million, or $2.29 per share, a year earlier.

 The year-ago quarter had a $492 million benefit related to the sale of Sears' Craftsman brand.